 Devices: Free on Windows, Mac, Linux (to create and save references).
 ZotPad and Zotable gives you access to Zotero libraries from iOS and Android devices respectively.

 Cite This For Me is an alternative easy to use referencing tool that builds a bibliography for you in Word.
-Or use the Ref Me app to take a photo of a book barcode and have the reference emailed to you.

 5. Text readers built in to your device: have your text read aloud